rladies/rladiesguide/content/ally/_index.en.md

 * See the Paypal button on our [website](https://rladies.org/).

 * For larger amounts, we would recommend sending an email to `finance@rladies.org` and we can provide you the routing/account number for a direct wire transfer, or if you are in the US and prefer to send a check, we can provide you our non-profit HQ address in Oakland, California.

+## How can you help R-Lady as an ally organization?

+If you wish to partner with the R-Ladies global organization beside donating, please make sure to read our [mission](/about/mission) in particular regarding not commercial agendas, and get in touch with the global leadership via an email `leadership@rladies.org`.